fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_4.md

 temporary base directories are left on the system, which is great if you need to inspect the files after a test run.

-You can also specify your own base directory if you need to with pytest-- basetemp=mydir.
+You can also specify your own base directory if you need to with pytest -- basetemp=mydir.